srahman9/readme-generator/Develop/README.md

   - [Questions](#questions)

   ## Description
-  produce readme
+  This project uses Node.js to dynamically generate a readme file for a project.

   ## Installation
-  you need node in your system
+  You will require Node and download inquirer.

   ## Usage
-  use the terminal and type node index.js
+  You will need to use the terminal to run Node Index and answer the questions.

   ## License
   This project is license under MIT

   ## Contributing
-  n/a
+  Feel free to contribute to this project and provide a feedback to improve it.

   ## Tests
-  default
+  N/A

   ## Questions
-  If you have any questions about this projects, please contact me directly at sr.com.
-You can view more of my projects at https://github.com/sr.
+  If you have any questions about this projects, please contact me at shafat.rahman@gmail.com.
+You can view more of my projects at https://github.com/srahman9.